How to Register

 English language competency

-If English is not your first language, we recommend you complete the International English Language Testing System (IELTS) with a minimum overall band score of 6.5.
-Please check individual programs for additional requirements.
-If you have questions or concerns about your English language proficiency, we encourage you to contact the local IELTS Test Centre in Vancouver.
+To succeed in our programs and courses, you will need an advanced level of written and spoken English.
+If you are unsure whether your English language skills are sufficient, we recommend you complete the International English Language Testing System (IELTS) with a minimum overall band score of 6.5.
+If you have questions or concerns about your English language proficiency, we encourage you to contact your local IELTS Test Centre.